Can Chickens Eat Chocolate? A Guide on What Not to Feed Chickens

 Can Chickens Eat Green Potatoes, Raw Potatoes, and Potato Peels

 Further on, be cautious not to include raw potatoes and potato peels in your chickens’ diet.
 They are harmful to your precious fowl as they contain toxic glycoalkaloid compounds like chaconine and solanine.
+This includes white potatoes, yellow potatoes, gold potatoes and so on and so forth.

 At high levels, these compounds can lead to stomach upset in your chickens, cause vomiting and diarrhea, and even inflammatory bowel disease.